jonaslindemann/sese-course-public/assignments/python-pyvtk.md

-# Exercise 7 - Reading binary files from disk
+# Exercise 7 - Reading uvw data from a text file

 In this exercise you need to read the structure and flowfield from the uvw.dat file.
 This file contains 6 columns of data.
 The first columns x y z positions and last columns are vector data.
 For more information see: